board conference room

 Mission

-The TSSB is charged with the development of a statewide system of industry-defined and industry-recognized skill standards for major skilled, sub-baccalaureate occupations with strong employment and earnings opportunities.
-Consistent with the mandate and objectives of the TSSB, the purpose of a Texas system of voluntary skill standards is to strengthen the ability of Texas’ industry to be competitive in the global economy.
+The TWIC is charged with the administration of a statewide system of industry-defined and industry-recognized skill standards for major skilled, sub-baccalaureate occupations with strong employment and earnings opportunities.
+The purpose of a Texas system of voluntary skill standards, consistent with its related legislative mandates and objectives, is to strengthen the ability of Texas’ industry to be competitive in the global economy.

 Role and Major Functions

-The TSSB’s role is to facilitate and promote the Texas skill standards system by serving as a liaison between industry groups and community and technical colleges in the development and usage of skill standards.
-The TSSB’s major functions include:
+The TWIC’s role is to facilitate and promote the Texas skill standards system by serving as a liaison between industry groups and community and technical colleges in the development and usage of skill standards.
+Its major skill standards-related functions include:

 Skill Standards Development and Recognition